The GeometricDecomposability package for Macaulay2: Examples

 Our computations also imply there is a unique graph on 9 edges whose toric ideal is weakly geometrically vertex decomposable, but not geometrically vertex decomposable (and moreover, this is the smallest such graph).
 This graph $H$ appears to the right in Figure \ref{fig:2triangles}.
 The toric ideal of this graph is $I_H = \langle fg-ei, bcef - ad^2g \rangle$.

 {\bf Acknowledgments.} We thank Sergio Da Silva, Patrica Klein, and Jenna Rajchgot for comments and suggestions.
+We additionally thank the anonymous referees for concrete suggestions that improved both this manuscript and the software package.
 Cummings was partially supported by the Milos Novotny Fellowship and an NSERC USRA and CGS-M. Van Tuyl’s research is partially supported by NSERC Discovery Grant 2019-05412.